rashidis/rashidis.github.io/_pages/about.md

 <body>

 <h2>Popup Chat Window</h2>
-<p>If you want to chat with the bot version of Shima, click on the chat botton on the lower right corner.</p>
+<p>If you want to chat with the bot version of Shima, click on the chat botton on the lower right.</p>
 <p>The Chatbot is using an LLM model, RAG and Faiss to retrieve information from my CV and portfolio.</p>
 <p>Developed by me as a showcase of RAG-based LLM models :) .</p>